 Protecting America's Veterans

-Our professional Trust Officers are dedicated to assisting Oregon veterans manage their financial affairs and property while helping ease the burdens often associated with paying bills, collecting funds on debts owed to the veteran, corresponding with creditors, buying or selling real-estate, or other investments
+Our professional Trust Officers are dedicated to assisting Oregon veterans manage their financial affairs and property while helping ease the burdens often associated with paying bills, collecting funds on debts owed by the veteran, corresponding with creditors, buying or selling real-estate, or other investments

 ODVA’s Trust Officers are experts in Oregon Laws and Administrative Rules and USDVA law and regulation.
 Whenever possible they work closely with interested family members in planning for the welfare and best interest of the veteran, their spouse or dependent.